Using insect molecular science to advance human health.

-The ITF staff are skilled in creating transgenic insects such as flies of agricultural and biomedical importance including the mosquitoes Aedes aegypti, Anopheles stephensi, and Anopheles gambiae as well as transgenic Lepidoptera and Coleoptera.
+Our staff is skilled in creating transgenic insects such as flies of agricultural and biomedical importance, including the mosquitoes Aedes aegypti, Anopheles stephensi and Anopheles gambiae, as well as transgenic Lepidoptera and Coleoptera.
 The facility has been designed to be flexible and adaptable to accommodate a wide variety of projects.

-Researchers with particular insects of interest are encouraged to contact the Facility to discuss options that are available to deal with their unique needs.
+Researchers with particular insects of interest are encouraged to contact the Facility to discuss options that are available to deal with your unique needs.

 The ITF has the capabilities and capacity to perform all steps required for transgenic insect strain production and characterization.
-Clients can use some or all of the Facility’s capabilities.
-For example, the Facility can perform insect embryo microinjections to create G0 insects that the clients then rear and screen in their own laboratory.
+Collaborators are able to use some or all of the Facility’s capabilities – for example, the ITF can perform insect embryo microinjections to create G0 insects that you can then rear and screen in your own laboratory.